The basics of the iMAP milk ladder

 Non-IgE is otherwise known as delayed onset Cow’s Milk Protein Allergy.
 Symptoms can occur between 2 and 72 hours after consuming the allergen.
 This type of delayed allergy used to be referred to as an intolerance, but this term is no longer used.
 It is now clear that it is an allergy affecting the immune system.

 The other type of Cow’s Milk Protein Allergy is IgE, or immediate onset.
 With IgE reactions, symptoms typically appear immediately after consuming the allergen, or within two hours.
 There’s generally a clear link between what’s been eaten and the subsequent reaction.
 The milk ladder is not usually recommended for children with an IgE allergy.
+In some circumstances it may be used under strict guidance from an allergy team.

 You can read more about Non-IgE and IgE reactions, including common symptoms, in this basics of CMPA post.